 The role of CCDI is to facilitate the Nexus.
 We’re not there to set the agenda or control the conversation.
 We are there to support the Nexus in their experience.
 CCDI works with the host to plan the agenda, arrange for speakers, put together pre-reading and other materials, and any other administrative task required.
 While we are there to be subject matter experts as needed, the Nexus is in complete control of the conversation.

 For CCDI Employer Partners, the level of involvement of Nexus members is relatively simple:

 While the Nexus groups are meant to be a value-added benefit for our Employer Partners, we do permit individuals from employers who aren’t CCDI Employer Partners.
 The first meeting is free, and provides an opportunity to test the water.
-After that, you will be required to pay and the annual fee to be part of a Diversity Nexus is $1,600 for organizations and individuals who are not from CCDI Employer Partners.
+After that, you will be required to pay the annual fee of $1,600.
+Current Employer Partners of CCDI may attend for no additional cost.